matijapretnar/proofs/README.md

 This repository collects proofs I have formalised in various proof assistants:

+* `eff-safety`:
+    Twelf formalisation of proofs that appear in the paper (tag `lmcs-2014`)

+    > Andrej Bauer, Matija Pretnar:
+    > *An Effect System for Algebraic Effects and Handlers*,
+    > Logical Methods in Computer Science, Volume 10, Issue 4, 2014

 * `explicit-effect-subtyping`:

-    Abella formalisation of proofs that appear in the paper
+    Abella formalisation of proofs that appear in the paper (tag `esop-2018`)

     > Amr Hany Saleh, Georgios Karachalias, Matija Pretnar, Tom Schrijvers:
     > *Explicit Effect Subtyping*,
-    > submitted to ESOP 2018
+    > ESOP 2018

+* `no-value-restriction-is-needed`:
+    Twelf formalisation of proofs that appear in the paper (tag `jfp-2017`)

+    > Ohad Kammar, Matija Pretnar:
+    > *No value restriction is needed for algebraic effects and handlers*,
+    > Journal of Functional Programming, Volume 27, 2017

 * `polymorphic-fgcbv`:
     Abella formalisation of safety for polymorphic fine-grain call-by-value lambda calculus.
 Not particular interesting, but a good starting point.

 * `user-defined-effects-expressive-power`:
-    Abella formalisation of proofs that appear in the paper
+    Abella formalisation of proofs that appear in the paper (tag `icfp-2017`)

     > Yannick Forster, Ohad Kammar, Sam Lindley, Matija Pretnar:
     > *On the Expressive Power of User-Defined Effects:*
     > *Effect Handlers, Monadic Reflection, Delimited Control*,
     > ICFP 2017

+    and paper (branch `jfp-2018`)

+    > Yannick Forster, Ohad Kammar, Sam Lindley, Matija Pretnar:
+    > *On the expressive power of user-defined effects:*
+    > *effect handlers, monadic reflection, delimited control*,
+    > Submitted to JFP

 More details about the proofs can be found in the respective subdirectories.
 Note that proofs may change over time if I find a better way of writing them.
-If you want the exact version that was used for a given publication, check out the suitably tagged Git commit.
-You can get a list of all available tags by running `git tag -n`.
+If you want the exact version that was used for a given publication, check out the suitably labelled Git commit.

 ## Set up